xizhao/spiffy/README.md

 # Gotchas & General Notes #

-There is a standing pattern that every action (query, exec, create, update etc.) has a corresponding ...InTransaction method that these top level methods actually call into with `nil` as the tx.
+There is a standing pattern that every action (query, exec, create, update etc.) has a corresponding ...InTx method that these top level methods actually call into with `nil` as the tx.
 If the tx is nil, a direct connection, free of a wrapping transaction will be created for that command during the `prepare` phase of the command execution.

 # Mapping Structs Using Spiffy #